DataFlexCode/VDFQuery20/README.md

 # VDFQuery20

+VDFQuery library for DataFlex 20.0

-Old VDFQuery library ported to DF20.
+... is the old VDFQuery library ported to DF20.
 Only to help migrate legacy applications to DF20.

-VDFQuery library for DataFlex 20.0

 This library has been migrated to DF 20 in order to assist in migrating legacy applications that uses (older versions of) VDFQuery the same way.